Argentina will likely sell euro bonds later this month -finance minister

-BUENOS AIRES, June 7 Argentina plans to sell euro bonds later this month, in addition to issuing a peso bond next week, Finance Minister Luis Caputo said on Wednesday.
+BUENOS AIRES, June 7 (Reuters) - Argentina plans to sell euro bonds later this month, in addition to issuing a peso bond next week, Finance Minister Luis Caputo said on Wednesday.

 Caputo said in April Argentina was eying Swiss franc, yen and euro bond markets to cover remaining financing needs.